MohammadTarek9/ROBDD/README.md

 The variable ordering is provided as a space-separated list of variable names (e.g., `x1 x2 x3`).

 ### 2. Boolean Functions (RPN Format)
 Each Boolean function is provided in Reverse Polish Notation (RPN).
-The operators suppoeted are:
+The operators supported are:
 - `AND`
 - `OR`
 - `NOT`